enketo/enketo-core/README.md

 ###Recommended usage as a library

-1. Develop a way to perform an XSLT Transformations on the OpenRosa-flavoured XForm inside your app.
+1. Develop a way to perform an XSL Transformation on OpenRosa-flavoured XForms inside your app.
 The transformation will output an XML instance and a HTML form.
 See [enketo-xslt-transformer-php](https://github.com/MartijnR/enketo-xslt-transformer-php) for an example.
-For development purposes you may also use this free (and slow, not robust) API provided by Enketo LLC: [http://xslt-dev.enketo.org/](http://xslt-dev.enketo.org/)
+For development purposes you may also use this free (and slow, not robust at all) API provided by Enketo LLC: [http://xslt-dev.enketo.org/](http://xslt-dev.enketo.org/).
 2. Fork enketo-core so you can extend it and easily send pull requests back to this repository.
-3. Add your fork as a git submodule to your app (e.g. in /lib).
+3. Add your enketo-core fork as a git submodule to your app (e.g. in /lib).
 This provides an easy way to pull updates to enketo-core into your application.
 4. Ignore (or copy parts of) [Gruntfile.js](Gruntfile.js), [config.json](config.json) and [app.js](app.js) and create your own app's build system instead (in your App's root)
 5. If you make changes to enketo-core, send a pull request to the [https://github.com/MartijnR/enketo-core]!
 As an added advantage, when your pull request gets accepted it will be much easier to keep your app up-to-date with the latest enketo-core updates without merge conflicts.
 6. Main methods illustrated in code below: